 Step 5: Bake the bundt cake at 350º F for 40-45 minutes until golden, like the photo in Step 5.
 Baking time can vary due to the size and depth of your bundt pan.

 Step 6: Put on pot holders and remove the cake from the oven.
 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, the cake is done baking.
-If you see batter or crumbs, the cake needs to be baked longer.
+If you see batter or crumbs, the cake must be baked longer.

 Let the cake sit in the bundt pan for 5-10 minutes.